 The above topics cover a wide range of applications including energy and environment, healthcare, homecare, aerospace, pharmaceutical, agrochemical and paint and pigments to name but a few.
 Students will be jointly supervised by at least one member of research staff from each Institute.

-You will enroll on an integrated 4 year MSc/PhD degree programme where during the first two years you will complete compulsory assessed module.
+You will enroll on an integrated 4 year MSc/PhD degree programme where during the first two years you will complete compulsory assessed modules.
 The programme will be built around a large suite of specialist modules offered by the Centre from which appropriate selections will be made by the student based upon relevance to their specific research project and in discussion with the Director of either IMR or IPSE.
 A schematic diagram of the course structure is given below.

 In parallel with, and drawing upon, the taught components of the programme students engage in individual supervised research activity, culminating by the end of year 2 in the submission of a written dissertation and development of a plan for the final research project.